 He started just seven league games, and his most notable goal – a 39-second strike against Portsmouth – was overshadowed by an almost admirable Didier Zokora dive in the same game.

 He left for Fulham at the end of the season, proceeding to score the goal which kept the Cottagers in the Premier League and later playing his part in their run to the Europa League final.

 Paulinho wasn’t the only flop from Spurs’ dismal 2013-14 campaign, but he’s the one who most people point to when demonstrating how the club squandered the Gareth Bale fee.

-The Brazilian scored a winner against Cardiff early in his stint, but the red card in André Villas-Boas’ final game is the moment that sticks out.
+The Brazilian scored a winner against Cardiff early in his stint, but the red card in Andre Villas-Boas’ final game is the moment that sticks out.

-Since being sent to Guangzhou Evergrande, though, he did enough for two Chinese Super League titles, a World Cup goal for Brazil, and even a surprisingly productive move to Barcelona.
+After being sent to Guangzhou Evergrande, though, he did enough for two Chinese Super League titles, a World Cup goal for Brazil, and even a surprisingly productive move to Barcelona.

 Remember when Tottenham fans were convinced Postiga would solve all their problems.
 Remember when they laughed years later when he stepped up to take a penalty for Portugal against England.
 Yeah, they were wrong twice.

 Not only did the Portuguese striker fail horribly at Spurs, scoring just once in the league, but he missed out on Porto’s Champions League victory by moving to White Hart Lane for the 2003-04 season.